fangnizhang/fangnizhang.github.io/_pages/research.md

 Research Grants
 ------------
+* "Parking and Charging as a Service: Capacity Allocation and Pricing Strategies", 1 January 2025 to 31 December 2027, General Research Fund (GRF), Research Grants Council (RGC) of Hong Kong, PI.
 * "Urban co-modality in public transport systems: Synergize passenger and freight movements", 1 January 2022 to 31 December 2024, Early Career Scheme (ECS), Research Grants Council (RGC) of Hong Kong, PI.
 * "Synchronization and optimization of an integrated passenger-freight transport system with demand uncertainties", 1 January 2022 to 31 December 2024, Science Fund for Young Scholars, National Natural Science Foundation of China (NSFC), PI.
 * "Order allocation and vehicle routing optimization of an integrated logistics platform with crowdsourced and dedicated couriers", 1 January 2024 to 31 December 2027, General Program, National Natural Science Foundation of China (NSFC), PI.